Rosemary Tuck: Career

 Born in Sydney, Rosemary Tuck studied in Canberra with John Winther, at the Peabody Institute, Baltimore with Walter Hautzig and in London with Andrzej Esterhazy, himself a pupil of Heinrich Neuhaus in Moscow.
 Since representing Australia in a series of concerts in America under the auspices of the Australian-American Bicentennial Foundation she has performed world-wide, including international festivals such as the Aarhus Festuge, the Wexford Festival, Liszt en Provence and Vendsyssel Festival.
 She has appeared as soloist with the Southbank Sinfonia, the English Chamber Orchestra, the ABC Sinfonia and the Orchestra of the City in London.

 Tuck has given concert performances at Carnegie Hall, the Sydney Opera House, the South Bank Centre in London, National Concert Hall in Dublin and at the Aarhus Musikhuset in Denmark in the presence of Queen Margrethe II.

 In 2001 she gave the first official performance in the William Vincent Wallace Millennium Plaza in Waterford, Ireland.
 Wallace is a composer she has championed widely, and this has included concerts in Dublin for his bicentennial year, and at the Liszt en Provence Festival, marking the 150th year of Wallace's death in the Pyrenees, France.
 Of her performances Gramophone Magazine noted: "Perhaps most striking is the dazzling Grande Fantasie La Cracovienne, composed for New Orleans in 1842.
 Strongly evoking Gottschalk, it has become almost as much Miss Tuck’s calling card as it was Wallace’s."
 Her Naxos CD Chopinesque was a Gramophone Critics Choice of the Year (2012).

 Tuck has worked closely with Richard Bonynge, AC, CBE, both as soloist with orchestra and collaborative pianist since a concert in London in 2004 of music by William Vincent Wallace titled "A Concert for Sir Richard Bourke", for the Tait Memorial Trust.

+She has also collaborated with the Australian writer Brian Matthews, featuring in a radio play commissioned by the ABC on the life of pianist Eileen Joyce.

-In 2020 she was Artistic Director and soloist for Bonynge's 90th Birthday Gala.
+In 2020 she was Artistic Director and soloist for Richard Bonynge's 90th Birthday Gala.